Playing It Safe on Halloween

 Be sure that your mask or costume doesn't cover your eyes or make it tough for you to see where you're going.
 You might think about wearing makeup instead of a mask.
 If you do wear a mask, make sure the eye holes are big enough that you can see.

 Kids also need to be seen on Halloween, so it's a good idea to wear or carry something that glows in the dark.
 You might choose a glowing necklace, a glow-in-the-dark treat bag, or a flashlight.
 Your parents also can put reflective tape on your costume.

 You want your costume to look cool, but there's nothing cool about tripping and stumbling all Halloween night.
-Make your costume trip-proof by:
+To make your costume trip-proof:

-- not using swords, canes, and other props that can get in your way
+- Don't use swords, canes, and other props that can get in your way.

 Don't Go It Alone

 It's best to trick-or-treat with family members or friends.
 It's also a good idea to have a grownup with you.
-If you have one, a cellphone can be another handy item to have with you.
+If you have a cellphone, it can be another handy item to have with you.
 That way, you can check in with a parent or call for help, if needed.
 Don't look down at the phone if you're crossing a street or driveway.

 When trick-or-treating, don't go inside a stranger's home.
 Sometimes a person might invite you in for a treat, but you can just say that your mom or dad asked you not to go inside anyone's house.
 (Likewise, never go up to or into a stranger's car even if the person offers you a Halloween treat.)

 And if you're wondering about whether to go to a certain house, check if the porch light is on.
 If not, that's usually a sign that no one is home or they don't want any trick-or-treaters.